joseph-montanez/raylib-php/README.md

 Here are some common misconceptions:

  - **PHP has no multi-threading**.
 There are native PHP extensions to enable this, pThreads and now a easier way to tackle this issue Parallel - https://github.com/krakjoe/parallel
  - **PHP is too slow**.
 Since PHP 7 a lot of things have gotten faster, so it can out perform Python and NodeJS in some area.
-PHP 8 will include a JIT which should provide even more performance, ETA of PHP is around December of 2020.
+PHP 8 is to include a JIT which should provide even more performance, ETA of PHP is around December of 2020.
  - **Object Oriented Programming in PHP is horrible**.
 Since PHP 5.4+ you get a lot of feature parity and since PHP 7 you now get type checking.
  - **Garbage Collection IS ...
 GARBAGE** - Until PHP 7.3 this was true.
 Running PHP in a tight loop for hours/days on end would hit a point where PHP could spend more time doing GC than anything else.
 This has been greatly improved.
  - **PHP Has No Code Reload** - Well not built-in.
 But, any language with `eval` can have code reloading.
 With that said I have code reloading using [SoftMocks](https://github.com/badoo/soft-mocks), but there is also a native PHP extension [Runkit7](https://github.com/runkit7/runkit7).